qlik-oss/core-assisted-prescription/docs/deploying-swarm.md

 ## Deploying the Services

+Deploying the services requires a license to use Qlik Associative Engine.
+The license information obtained from Qlik shall be provided in the `swarm.env` file in the `LICENSES_SERIAL_NBR` and `LICENSES_CONTROL_NBR` environment variables.

-To deploy/update services in the pre-existing swarm (see previous step how to create a swarm), simply run:
+To deploy/update services in the swarm (see previous step how to create a swarm), run:

 ```bash
 ./swarm.sh deploy